mongodb/mongo-rust-driver/src/test/spec/json/server-discovery-and-monitoring/README.rst

 - generation: (optional) The error's generation number, for example ``1``.
   When absent this value defaults to the pool's current generation number.
 - maxWireVersion: The ``maxWireVersion`` of the connection the error occurs on, for example ``9``.
-Added to support testing the behavior of "not master" errors on <4.2 and >=4.2 servers.
+Added to support testing the behavior of "not writable primary" errors on <4.2 and >=4.2 servers.
 - when: A string describing when this mock error should occur.
 Supported values are: